1. ELIGIBILITY

 If you are returning to the Language Programme following an absence of two terms or more, you will be asked to take a placement test before resuming your studies.
 This is because during your absence, your level may have either improved or deteriorated.

-3.3 What should I do if I think I have been placed in a level that is too easy/difficult?
+3.3 What should I do if I think I have been placed in a course that is too easy/difficult?

 3.4 What happens after I have taken a placement test?

-1. If places are available in the level assigned to you, before the start of term you will receive an official email with information regarding the class schedule and a link to where you can find the materials needed for your course.
+- If places are available in the course assigned to you, before the start of term you will receive an official email with information regarding the class schedule and a link to where you can find the materials needed for your course.

 IMPORTANT: Attending a placement test does not guarantee a place in our language courses.
 Priority is given to students who are already in the Language Training Programme.
 Priority will be then given to the students who were on the waiting list from the previous term and to those who took a pause within two terms, followed by applicants who took a placement test and finally applicants who enrolled after the registration deadline.

-3.5 Why do I need to retake a placement test if I have repeated the same level three times?
+3.5 Why do I need to retake a placement test if I have failed or haven’t completed the same course twice?

-If you have repeated the same level three times and failed, you will need to retake a placement test in order to be placed in the correct class to acquire the appropriate building blocks to enable you to progress in the language you are studying.
+If you have repeated the same course for two consecutive terms and either failed or not completed it, you will need to retake a placement test.
+This will ensure you are placed in the correct class to build the necessary foundations for progressing in your language studies.

 4. CLASS SCHEDULE AND COURSES